 Pros

-- Strong focus on smart home devices and personal productivity apps.
+- Strong coverage of consumer and smart home apps.

 Cons